ianhecker/Cryptocurrency-Study/index.md

     + And if they dont use Solidity, can they still compile down into Ethereum bytecode?

 ## Ethereum Smart Contracts
-Ethereum's blockchain requires smart contracts to be compiled into EVM bytecode before they can be added to a block and ran by miners.
+Ethereum's blockchain requires smart contracts to be compiled into EVM bytecode before they can be added to a block and ran by miners in an EVM, or **E**thereum **V**irtual **M**achine.
 EVM bytecode is an assembly language, using opcodes to perform instructions like allocating registers of memory or multiplying integers [[3]](#references).

 Languages have been written, such as [Bitcoin Script](#bitcoin\ script), [Serpent](#ethereum:\ serpent), [Vyper](#ethereum:\ vyper), [Solidity](#solidity) that utilize compilers to change high-level code down into the necessary assembly language, often times EVM Bytecode.